YashTotale/portfolio-v2/README.md

 ### [Pages]

-Each page of the website is a folder in the [Pages] directory (except the [NotFound] page).
-Each of these folders contains an `index.tsx` file which contains the UI for that page.
+Each page of the website is a folder in the [Pages] directory (except the [NotFound](src/Pages/NotFound.tsx) page which is just a file).
+Each folder contains an `index.tsx` file which for the UI of that page.

-- Every page calls a [`useAnalytics`] hook, which logs a `page_view` event to [Google Analytics](http://analytics.google.com/) if the environment is a production environment.
+- Every page calls a [`useAnalytics`](src/Hooks/useAnalytics.tsx) hook, which logs a `page_view` event to [Google Analytics](http://analytics.google.com/) if the environment is a production environment.
 - Every page updates the `<head>` of the HTML using [React Helmet](https://github.com/nfl/react-helmet).

 ### [Utils]

-Any utilities such as [functions](https://github.com/YashTotale/portfolio-v2/blob/master/src/Utils/funcs.ts), [types](https://github.com/YashTotale/portfolio-v2/blob/master/src/Utils/types.ts), [constants](https://github.com/YashTotale/portfolio-v2/blob/master/src/Utils/constants.ts), etc. are located in the [Utils] folder.
+Any utilities such as [functions](src/Utils/funcs.ts), [types](src/Utils/types.ts), [constants](src/Utils/constants.ts), etc. are located in the [Utils] folder.

-Additionally, content utilities are located in the [Content subdirectory].
-All the files in this folder correspond to a specific content type.
-They contain utilities to get, resolve, filter, and sort that specific content type.
+Additionally, content utilities are located in the [Content subdirectory](src/Utils/Content).
+Each file in this folder contains utilities to get, resolve, filter, and sort a specific content type.

 ## 🛠 Pre-rendering